paulscherrerinstitute/scilog/docs/Users/Logbook.md

 With the *three-dot* menu on the right of entries you can decide to edit, comment or delete existing entries.
 ![Editing existing contents](img/edit-popup.png)

-Please note that editing entries will be permitted only for a certain pre-defined time , the default being 1 week.
+Please note that editing entries will be permitted only for a certain pre-defined time , the default being 3 days.
 After that time the entries can no longer be modified.
 In the screenshot above this period has passed, therefore the edit functionality is greyed out.

 There are keyboard shortcuts defined, a description of which you get via the help icon on the top right:
 ![Keyboard Shortcut Help](img/help-enhanced.png)